Reinforcement learning

 Deep Reinforcement Learning

 Recent advancements in RL have been driven by the integration of neural networks, leading to the development of deep reinforcement learning (DRL).
-DRL uses function approximators to handle high-dimensional state spaces, enabling RL to tackle more complex tasks such as playing video games and controlling robots.
+DRL uses function approximators to handle high-dimensional state spaces, enabling RL to tackle more complex tasks such as playing video games and controlling robots1.
 This has significantly expanded the applicability of RL to real-world problems.

 Curriculum Learning

 To address the challenge of requiring extensive interaction with the environment, researchers have explored curriculum learning in RL.
-This approach sequences tasks or data samples in a way that gradually increases in difficulty, allowing the agent to build on previous knowledge and learn more efficiently.
+This approach sequences tasks or data samples in a way that gradually increases in difficulty, allowing the agent to build on previous knowledge and learn more efficiently8.
 This method has shown promise in reducing the time and resources needed for training RL agents.

 Neural Correlates and Biological Inspirations